ProticM/vue-gridmultiselect/docs/guide/examples.md

 ## Grouping

 The items list can contain groups.
 To enable grouping you need to provide one additional prop which holds the item property with the desired group label value.
 The items collection is grouped by this value.
+This property must be present on each item in the collection.

 - __group-by__ - Holds the item property name having the desired group label value